|Table of Contents

 To explain these observations, a new model of the atom was needed.
 In the new model, the positive material was considered to be concentrated in a small but massive region called the nucleus.
 Electrons were considered to be revolving around the nucleus, preventing one atom from trespassing on its neighbour’s space to complete this model.

 It was possible to obtain the size of the nucleus through Rutherford’s experiment.
 We can calculate the size of the nucleus, by obtaining the point of closest approach of an alpha particle.
 By shooting alpha particles of kinetic energy 5.5 MeV, the point of closest approach was estimated to be about 4×10-14m.
 Since the repulsive force acting here is Coulomb repulsion, there is no contact.
 This means that the size of the nucleus is smaller than 4×10-14m.

 The sizes of the nuclei of various elements have been accurately measured after conducting many more iterations of the experiment.
 Having done this, a formula to measure the size of the nucleus was determined.

 Where R0 = 1.2×10-15m.

-From the formula, we can conclude that the volume of the nucleus which is proportional to R3 is proportional to A (mass number).
+From the formula, we can conclude that the volume of the nucleus, which is proportional to R3, is proportional to A (mass number).
 Another thing to be noticed in the equation is that there is no mention of density in the equation.
-This is due to the fact that the density of the nuclei does not vary with elements.
+This is because the density of the nuclei does not vary with elements.
 The density of the nucleus is approximately 2.3×1017 kg.m-3.